mandar5335/ML_on_ala/README.md

 # ML_on_ala
 This file contains time series of periodic variables.
-I am trying to analyzie it using machine learning techniques.
+I am trying to analyze this datausing machine learning techniques.